There are now 3 possible online modes for units:

 - 6 points

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Level 2 option in the Law and Society major sequence

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) research essay; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) participation; (2) research essay; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Jade Lindley

 - Students may also take this unit if they have acquired the equivalent skills in other Level 1 units.